vspiliop/movies-streaming-statistics/README.md

 # What it does

-Calculates in a streaming fashion the top 10 rated movies,with a minimum of 500 votes, based on the following rating function:
+Calculates in a streaming fashion the current top 10 rated movies, with a minimum of 500 votes, based on the following rating function:

 `(numVotes/averageNumberOfVotes) * averageRating`

-- Source topic: vote (where individual votes are published)
+- Source topic: titlevote (where individual votes are published)
-- Sink topic: ratings (where the current top10Movies are published)
+- Sink topic: titleranking (where the current top10Movies are published)